 How to Open a Children’s Investing Account

-2020 has been an unusual year in many ways, both in the financial market and beyond.
+2020 was an unusual year in many ways, both in the financial market and beyond.
 Despite market fluctuations and periods of economic uncertainty, the market has proven resilient over time, and long-term investment is not only viable but recommended.
-Fortunately, there are several good investment accounts for children in 2020.
+Fortunately, there are several good investment accounts for children in 2021.
 Simply follow the steps below to find and open the right investing account for your children.

 Step 1: Choose an Account Type